tommyconner96/back-end/README.md

 DELETE to '/:userID/plants/:plantID/' will DELETE a users plant.

 image optional all other fields required

-h2o frequency will be a number representing number of days between plant watering.

 this project utilizes JWT and cookies. axios calls for protected routes will need {withCredentials: true} and login route will need to set a token in localstorage. you will need a privateroute to check for the token.